 How STScI Conducts the Proposal Review

 HST programs are selected through competitive peer review.
 A broad range of scientists from the international astronomical community evaluates and ranks all submitted proposals, using a well-defined set of criteria and paying special attention to any potential conflicts of interest.
-The review panels and the Telescope Allocation Committee (TAC) offer their recommendations to the STScI Director.
+The Telescope Allocation Committee (TAC) comprises sub-discipline review panels and the Executive Committee (EC), which offer their recommendations to the STScI Director.
 Based on these recommendations, the STScI Director makes the final allocation of observing time.

 The Review Panels

 Dependent on their size, proposals in Cycle 29 will be reviewed either by external panelists or by on-site review panels.

 The Cycle 29 on-site review will comprise eight topical panels, one each for solar system astronomy, exoplanets and exoplanet formation, stellar physics and stellar types, stellar populations (and the ISM), galaxies, the intergalactic medium and the circumgalactic medium, supermassive black holes and active galaxies, and large scale structure of the universe.
 Panelists are chosen based on their expertise in one or more of the areas under review by the panels.
 With one exception, the on-site panels will assess and grade Medium GO proposals and Small GO proposals requesting 16-34 orbits and all Target of Opportunity proposals, regardless of size; the exception is solar system, where the number of proposals is not sufficient for a split review.
 Each panel will be managed by a panel chair and a co-chair, and there will be one overall TAC chair overseeing the review process.